boostorg/redis/benchmarks/benchmarks.md

 ![](https://mzimbres.github.io/aedis/tcp-echo-direct.png)

-The tests were performed with 1000 TCP connection on the localhost where latency is 0.07ms on average.
+The tests were performed with a 1000 concurrent TCP connection on the localhost where latency is 0.07ms on average on my machine.
 On higher latency networks the difference among libraries is expected to decrease.

 ### Remarks: